sclorg/s2i-python-container/3.5/README.md

     Set this to change the default setting for the number of [workers](http://docs.gunicorn.org/en/stable/settings.html#workers).
 By
-    default, this is set to the number of available cores times 2.
+    default, this is set to the number of available cores times 2, capped at 12.

 Source repository layout
 ------------------------